aatuh/recsys/web/public/readme-root.md

 - Dry running lets you test which profile a hypothetical user would receive.
   This makes it straightforward to tailor ranking knobs for cohorts such as "new", "returning", or "VIP" players without code changes.

+### Manual overrides for boosts and suppressions

+- Merchants can register ad-hoc overrides (boost or suppress) through the `/v1/admin/manual_overrides` API.
+Each override creates a dedicated rule behind the scenes, honours expiry, and records who created or cancelled it.
+- Overrides are listed, queried, and cancelled through the same endpoint, and every action is stored so you can audit merchandising changes later.
+- Overrides share the same namespace/surface scoping as regular rules, so guardrails stay isolated per placement and tenant.

 ### Decision audit trail